COMP3021-2025Spring/comp3021-2025spring-classroom-pa2-starter/README.md

 - `createEmptyProfile`: initialize the profile
 - `getSessionsStream`: converts all sessions associated with a user into a stream

+The `avgTimeLastOpen|Exit|Created` statistics only keep the seconds in a day (to profile the user habit, e.g. when do you usually create/start/end a session)
+, so you should first perform modular operation on the seconds by `Utils.SoD` and then compute the average.

 Besides, you might need to implement two helper methods `updateTopString` and `limitTopNString` to help with the implementation of `topTags`, `topModels`, and `topWords`.
 The `topN` value for `topTags`, `topModels`, and `topWords` is 3, 5, and 20 respectively.